 The feet of young children are often unstable because of muscle problems which make walking difficult or uncomfortable.
-A thorough examination by Dr. Russell may detect an underlying defect or condition which may require immediate treatment or consultation with another specialist.
+A thorough examination by Dr. Russell may detect an underlying defect or condition which may require immediate treatment or consultation with another foot specialist in Calgary.

 Problems noticed at birth will not disappear by themselves.
 You should not wait until the child begins walking to take care of a problem you've noticed earlier.